SpofanaLuvo/take-home-node-js-backend/DESIGN_EXPLANATION.md

 ## 1 - First things first, run "git pull" to ensure that you have the latest version of the repository.

+## 2 - Add your environmental variables to the ,env file.

-## 2 - Ensure your docker-daemon is running, then on the root of the project, run the following command: "docker-compose up" to start up your docker container and create a potgress database image.
+## 3 - Ensure your docker-daemon is running, then on the root of the project, run the following command: "docker-compose up" to start up your docker container and create a potgress database image.

-## 3 - npm install;
+## 4 - npm install;

-## 4 - seed the database with the sampla data by running "npm run seed";
+## 5 - seed the database with the sampla data by running "npm run seed";

-## 5 - finally, run "npm run dev" to start up your development server.
+## 6 - finally, run "npm run dev" to start up your development server.

 # Project Overview